itpixelz/wp-generator-remover-dawsun/README.txt

 = I have installed the plugin, whats next? =

-Just install the plugin and active it, thats it, no further settings are needed.
+Just install the plugin and activate it, thats it, no further settings are needed.

-== Changelog ==

-= 1.0 =
-* A change since the previous version.
-* Another change.